dccatalan/app-test-react/docs/index.md

-# Tour of Heroes .NET API
+# Tour of React basic API

 This API is a React implementation for the fronted of the, which when finished generates the API in memory.